Tokyo local governments' treatment of homeless during Typhoon Hagibis raises concerns | The Japan Times

 When a massive typhoon ripped through Japan earlier this month, several homeless people were denied access to shelters or emergency assistance, raising concerns about how local governments respond during natural disasters when society’s most vulnerable are in peril.

-In Tokyo’s Taito Ward on Oct.
-12, the night Typhoon Hagibis struck the capital, three homeless people were turned away from a shelter because they could not provide proof of a fixed address, with one claiming to be from Hokkaido.
+In Taito Ward on Oct.
+12, the night Typhoon Hagibis struck Tokyo, three homeless people were turned away from a shelter because they could provide no proof of fixed address, with one claiming to be from Hokkaido.

-Takanori Fujita, who represents a nonprofit group that supports people living in poverty, said the issue is reflective of Japanese society in general.
+Takanori Fujita, who represents a nonprofit group that supports people living in poverty, said the issue is reflective of Japanese society generally.

 Fujita said there were similar cases of homeless people being denied shelter at the time of the massive earthquake and tsunami that devastated northeastern Japan in March 2011.